Tracey Heatherington

 I am a Sociocultural Anthropologist interested in globalization, development and political ecology.
 I examine environmental concerns in the context of social justice, using case studies to explore the evolving global imaginaries that beckon us to define environmental problems like biodiversity conservation and food security in modernist, often economistic, terms.
 As an ethnographer, I witness and celebrate the mischiefs that can be worked upon these ethnocentric constructions by people who see the same issues from other cultural perspectives, shaped by grounded experience, by sociality, materiality, historicity, and by languages that affirm more-than-human kinships and affects.

 Transdisciplinary engagements, including the ecological humanities and natural sciences, are vital to my work.
 I have previously been a Fellow at the Society for the Humanities at Cornell University, and a Fellow at the Center for Twenty-First Century Studies at the University of Wisconsin Milwaukee.
-In spring 2021, I co-organized an interdisciplinary conference, Un/Predictable Environments: Politics, Ecology, Agency, with colleagues in Belfast and Allahabad.
-Thanks to funding from SSHRC and the Public Humanities Hub at UBC, a video archive and blog are now available.

 Teaching